-A payroll administrator, like accountants, hold a crucial role within every organisation.
+A payroll administrator, like accountants, holds a crucial role within every organization.
 Their job involves handling large sums of money on a daily basis to ensure that employees are paid accurately and on time.
 From making complex calculations to processing payments within strict deadlines, this is a challenging, demanding and fulfilling role.

 To successfully fulfil their duties, there are several skills and traits that payroll administrators need to possess.